-This is Coach Herschel’s 2nd season as a coach with the Bishop Basketball program.
-Coach Hersch played on the last Bishop freshman team in 2005, played on a one-loss JV team his sophomore year and then was named a captain of the Villains for his junior and senior seasons from 2007-2009.
-He played under Coach Josh Thompson for those two years and was a member of the 2009 NCHSAA 1A State Championship team that finished ranked 69th in the country (his 2009 team is also currently tied for highest team cumulative GPA in the program’s history).
+This is Coach Herschel’s 3nd season as an assistant coach with the Bishop Basketball program.
+Coach Hersch played on the last Bishop freshman team in 2005, played on a one-loss JV team his sophomore year and then was named captain of the Villains for his junior and senior seasons from 2007-2009.
+He played under Head Coach Josh Thompson for two years and was a member of the 2009 NCHSAA 1A State Championship team that finished ranked 69th in the country.
+The 2009 team is also tied for highest team cumulative GPA in the program’s history.
 Michael went on to attend UNC-Wilmington where he would earn his bachelor's in business administration.
 It was also at UNCW that he found opportunities to coach.
 In 2011, he coached the boys team at St. Mark Catholic Middle School where he put together a winning season and then took over the traditionally strong girls program the next year.
 His teams for the next two seasons went undefeated in regular season and conference tournament play.
-While in Wilmington, he coached with the Wilmington Hurricanes AAU organization and, upon moving back to the Triad, he coached under Coach Kaleb Money with the NC Spartans.
+While in Wilmington, he coached with the Wilmington Hurricanes AAU organization and, upon moving back to the Triad, he coached with the NC Spartans.
 Most recently, he was a coach for one of Bishop’s feeder schools Immaculate Heart of Mary.

 Josh Bowden- Head JV Boys' Basketball Coach

-Coach Bowden begins his 6th year with the Bishop McGuinness Basketball program in 2014-2015.
+Coach Bowden begins his eighth year with the Bishop McGuinness Basketball program in 2017-2018.
 Prior to becoming the JV coach at Bishop Coach Bowden was an assistant for the JV boys basketball program at Greensboro Day School.
 He was also a Varsity Assistant for Northwest Guilford High School.
 While at Northwest he helped turned a 2 win team into a 12 win team that qualified for the state playoffs.
 During his last year at Northwest he led the freshmen team to a 7-2 record and helped lead the Varsity team to a 3rd place finish in the conference, a conference tournament championship, and to the second round of the NCHSAA playoffs.
-During high school Coach Bowden played at West Stokes for Dan Spainhour, David Spainhour, and Forrest Munden.
+During high school Coach Bowden played at West Stokes for Dan Spainhour, David Spainhour, and Forrrest Munden.
 During the first year of the program he helped lead the Wildcats to the state playoffs.
 He also ran cross country for the Wildcats.
 Coach Bowden graduated from West Stokes in 2000 and from UNC-Greensboro with a B.S.S in exercise and sports science in 2005.
 In addition to coaching, Coach Bowden teaches physical education for Guilford County Schools.
 He also has volunteered time to work with the NC Gaters AAU programs.
 He has worked the East Coast Basketball Camp for 10 years and also continues to work the nationally renowned 5 star basketball camp.
-Coach Bowden is excited about the upcoming season at Bishop and looks forward to making the players better on the court and better people off the court.
-He hopes to help keep the program a steady contender in the Northwest Conference as they won the NW Conference Championship in the 2016-2016 season.
+Coach Bowden makes the players better on and off the court and helps keep the program a steady contender in the Northwest Conference.

 Trish Grant - Assistant Varsity Girls’ Coach